 Food

-When it comes to importing food, problems can arise if you are not careful.
-Here is a list of the main foods that you can import for your personal consumption but that you will have to declare:
+Here is a list of the some of the food products that you can import for your personal consumption but that you will have to declare:

-Honey is permitted but must be declared.
+- Honey is permitted but must be declared.
 It will need to be inspected by a biosecurity officer on arrival, to confirm the honey items are free from contamination.
 Note that Western Australia has a higher quarantine status for bees and bee products.

 Tobacco and alcohol